RajaSoundari/Youtube-Data-Harvesting-And-Warehousing/README.md

 ### The following functions are available in the YouTube Data Harvesting and Warehousing application:

-1.Retrieval of channel and video data from YouTube using the YouTube API.
+1. Retrieval of channel and video data from YouTube using the YouTube API.

 2. Storage of data in a MongoDB database as a data lake.